-Some Adventists have claimed that studies on Seventh-day Adventists prove that eating meat causes cancer.
+Some SDAs have claimed that studies on Seventh-day Adventists prove that eating meat causes cancer.
 However, there are many other factors involved besides diet.
-For example, Adventists do not smoke and because of the sect's emphasis on healthy living, they tend to pay closer attention to living a healthy lifestyle.
+For example, SDAs do not smoke and because of the sect's emphasis on healthy living, they tend to pay closer attention to living a healthy lifestyle.
 Dr. Stephen Byrnes writes:

 The relationship between meat eating and heart disease is also questionable.
 Dr. Byrnes writes:

 Do vegetarians actually live longer than meat eaters?
-The Adventist Lifestyle Study claims that Adventists out-live non-Adventists by at least 9 years, but is that due to their vegetarianism or to other factors, such as not smoking and living a healthy lifestyle?
+The Adventist Lifestyle Study claims that SDAs out-live non-SDAs by at least nine years, but is that due to their vegetarianism or to other factors, such as not smoking and living a healthy lifestyle?

-It sounds like a great selling point for the sect: Become a Seventh-day Adventist and live a decade longer!
-But are the health teachings of the Adventists really unique in some way that makes them live longer than anyone else?
+It is a great selling point for the sect: Become a Seventh-day Adventist and live a decade longer!
+But are the health teachings of Ellen White really unique in some way that makes SDAs live longer than everyone else?

-If you examine the evidence closely, you will find that the bulk of Adventist longevity is due to factors that many other Christians are also practicing.
+It has been discovered that the bulk of SDA longevity is due to factors that many other Christians are also practicing.
 For example, recent studies have suggested that having a religious belief and praying could increase the life span:

-If you add up all these years saved by living a Christian lifestyle, that equates to ten years, which is approximately how much longer Adventists outlive the general population.
-If you combine that with moderation in drinking alcohol, as nearly all Christian denominations advise, then there is virtually no gap between Seventh-day Adventists and Christians of other denominations.
-If you are a practicing Christian who abstains from tobacco, drinks in moderation, and exercises regularly, then do not expect to live any longer by adopting the Seventh-day Adventist lifestyle.
+If one were to add up all these years saved by living a Christian lifestyle, that equates to ten years, which is approximately how much longer SDAs outlive the general population.
+If that is combined with moderation in drinking alcohol, as nearly all Christian denominations advise, then there is virtually no gap between Seventh-day Adventists and Christians of other denominations.
+If you are a practicing Christian who abstains from tobacco, drinks in moderation, and exercises regularly, then do not expect to live any longer by adopting the Seventh-day Adventist lifestyle!

 Dr. Byrnes informs us: